sharifturi/react-mongodb-curds/README.md

-# MERN CRUDS
+# React CRUD Simple App

-MERN Stack CRUD built with React v17+, RRDv6+, Node.js, Express.js MongoDB and Mongoose ODM.
+Developed using the MERN Stack, this CRUD application is powered by ReactJS, React Router Dom, Node.js, Express.js, MongoDB, and Mongoose ODM.

-**You can import the JSON File named 'Cruds' to your MongoDB.
-You will find it in the Server Folder**
+**To streamline the process, you can easily import the 'Cruds' JSON file into your MongoDB.
+Locate this file within the Server Folder for quick integration.**

 [Download](https://github.com/sharifturi/react-mongodb-curds)